bakamedi/my-angular-web-app/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Página para enseñanza [tutorial]

-Tutorial del uso de MEAN(Mongo,Express,Angular5,Node) con un CRUD y autenticación usando jwebtoken, guardias y rutas
+Tutorial of the use of MEAN (Mongo, Express, Angular5, Node) with a CRUD and authentication using jwebtoken, guards and routes